Client Computer Services

 Rose-Hulman hardware technicians are vendor-certified to provide warranty repairs on the Institute-selected laptop computers while the student is actively enrolled at the school.
 This laptop includes a four-year warranty with accidental damage protection (ADP).
 ADP provides warranty coverage for damage caused to the laptop from spills or drops that are accidental.
 If, for some reason, a student's laptop is lost, stolen or damaged in a manner that is not covered by ADP, the student must file an insurance claim with the Client Computer Services Manager to be eligible for replacement or repair service.

 Client Computer Services makes every effort to repair a student's laptop computer within a three-hour period.
-However, if a repair takes longer than three hours, a similar laptop may be available for temporary loan to the student.
+However, if a repair takes longer than three hours or there are extenuating circumstances requiring the student to need a laptop sooner, a similar laptop may be available for temporary loan to the student.
 Once the repairs are complete, the student will be notified to return the loaner laptop and pick up their laptop computer.

 Rose-Hulman recommends that students perform regular data backups and periodic cleaning to protect both the laptop and their data.
 The Client Computer Services staff is available to assist students with questions regarding laptop service.